 Unsupervised probation requires that convicted offenders stay out of trouble.
 This means that they are required to obey the law, every law, and cannot be arrested for another crime or their probation may be replaced with incarceration or other harsher penalties.

-If you or someone you love faces criminal charges, consider asking the judge for alternative treatments, such as court-ordered classes, treatment programs, community service or probation.
+If you or someone you love faces criminal charges and have jail records on this site, consider asking the judge for alternative treatments, such as court-ordered classes, treatment programs, community service or probation.